switch2osm/switch2osm/docs/en/index.md

 We give you the data for free; you can make any map you like with it.
 Or benefit from the expertise of those already using OpenStreetMap.

-Host it on :material-desktop-tower: your hardware, or :material-server-network: elsewhere.
+Host it on your hardware, or elsewhere.
 You have control.

 [Switch2OSM](#) explains how to make the switch – from first principles to technical how‑tos.
 ///